-“We have this fantastic behavioural lab that we share with the Faculty of Psychology,” says Prof. Smidts.
+“We have this fantastic behavioural lab that we share with the Faculty of Psychology,” says Prof. Puntoni.
 Laboratory experiments in consumer behaviour – from watching an ad while having your eye movements tracked to understanding why people choose healthy or organically grown food products – provide business, and even government agencies, with useful insights so RSM research can be a force for positive change, helping people and organisations worldwide to thrive and prosper.

 What do consumers want?